 A few accessories are essential.
 Fortunately, they can be acquired cheaply.
 Unless you are blessed with perfect pitch, you'll need a chromatic tuner.
 I've been most happy with the electronic tuners by Snark; those by Korg also work ok.
 You'll need a swab and possibly bore oil and/or cork grease: see below.
 Finally, you should have a case or bag.

 Only high-end instruments come with hard-shell cases.
 It's more common to use to use a soft padded bag or roll.
 These can be obtained from flute and fife sellers (notably Sweetheart Flutes), from sellers of native American flutes, or made yourself.
 These approaches stop working well if you have an awkwardly sized instrument (e.g. very long single piece), you need to carry more than a couple instruments, and/or you need sturdy protection e.g. for travel.
-There are two solutions to this problem:
+There are two types of solutions to this problem:

 Wooden flutes take some time to break in.
 The most dramatic effects are during the first few weeks.
 But, even after that, they become easier and easier to play over a period of many months.
 Practice regularly and be patient.
 If a wooden flute isn't properly oiled, the tone will go bad after a few minutes of playing as it absorbs water from your breath.
 Notes won't sound clear and higher notes may not want to play at all.
 If you suspect this, let the flute dry out overnight and stick a finger into the bore hole.
 If the surface feels dry, it needs oil.